Annual review/Individual development plan

 For Ph.D. students, the AR/IDP is a companion to the Plan of Work, which focuses on academic coursework and program milestones.

-Because of the importance of an AR/IDP in a trainee's career development and recent mandates from federal agencies, an annual AR/IDP is required for all doctoral students and postdoctoral trainees regardless of funding status.
+Because of the importance of an AR/IDP in a trainee's career development and mandates from federal agencies, an annual AR/IDP is required for all doctoral students and postdoctoral trainees regardless of funding status.
+The AR/IDP should be submitted annually between April 1 and October 15 each year.

-- Once the AR/IDP is approved by the advisor, the graduate director will receive an email notification and the AR/IDP will appear in the graduate director's workflow worklist for the final approval.
+- Once the AR/IDP is approved by the advisor, the graduate director will receive an email notification to review and approve, or return for revision.

 Contact firstname.lastname@example.org with any questions about this process.